jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 > * 83% of participants with access needs limit their shopping to sites that they know are accessible
 > * 86% have chosen to pay more for a product from an accessible website rather than buy the same product for less from a website that was harder to use.
 > * 4 million people abandoned a retail website because of the barriers
-> * an estimated loss of £11.75 billion comes from the ‘Click-Away Pound’
+> * An estimated loss of £11.75 billion comes from the ‘Click-Away Pound’
 >
 > **In 2019, the Click-Away Pound has grown to £17.1 billion.**
 >